 One of the major drawbacks of the microwave oven is that you can’t see how versatile it is when it comes to cooking.
 You can swiftly and healthily prepare a range of dishes and liquids.
 It does, however, have some restrictions.

-One of the most significant disadvantages of microwave ovens is the inability to fry foods.
+One of the most significant disadvantages of microwave ovens is the inability to bake, roast or fry foods.
 Chapattis and rotis are also impossible to make.
 When baking, for example, you won’t be able to get the browning or crisping results that an oven gives, whether for savory or sweet treats.
+However, convection microwaves, unlike solo models can do a lot more in terms of cooking possibilities.
 And even though you can make dishes pizza and grilled sandwich, they don’t taste the same as they would if they were made in an OTG microwave instead of a convection microwave.

 It is the primary disadvantage when it comes to consumers looking for a frying alternative.